NYUAppSec/appsec_hw2/HW2_Instructions.md

 company wants to ensure the data's protection at rest.

 Your second job, therefore, is to modify this code to encrypt the gift card data in the database.
-You are allowed to use django plugins or external libraries to implement this.
+You are allowed to use Django plugins or external libraries to implement this.
 Please see the lecture content for tips on proper key management and the different methods of doing database encryption.